mpiraux/draft-piraux-quic-plugins/draft-piraux-quic-plugins.md

 QUIC implementation allows implementing more advanced QUIC Plugins.
 Each protocol operation offers flexibility over the QUIC implementation.
 {{PQUIC}} demonstrates how this approach can be used to implement Multipath QUIC
-{{I-D.deconinck-multipath-quic}} and {{QUIC-FEC}} entirely using plugins.
+{{I-D.deconinck-quic-multipath}} and {{QUIC-FEC}} entirely using plugins.

 # QUIC Plugins Authenticity

-Several possibilities exist under different threat models and offer different security properties.
-Two of them are described in the following sections.
+When exchanging and injecting QUIC Plugins, guaranteeing there authenticity and safety is important.
+This section describes two possible approaches for this purpose, the first guarantees the authenticity of the QUIC Plugins, the second guarantee both their authenticity and an open set of security properties with regard to QUIC Plugins.

-## Based on Central Authorities
+## Central Authorities

 This first approach leverages the central authorities commonly used to secure HTTPS.
 In this approach, each QUIC Plugin could be associated to